An international fashion blog featuring the fashion perspectives of two best friends (one American and one English) based in London, UK.

 Skate Shoes Without The Skating

 Now, as previously confessed, one half of RF - not saying which - has a slightly disturbing fascination with Bart Simpson, a fascination that has taken root in her wardrobe.
 However, it has been brought to our attention that for both of us, skate shoes have become a very important part of our wardrobes and therefore lives.
 Recently, there are few outfits on our insta feed, which do not have a pair of Vans at the end.
 Suffice to say, neither of us should be allowed anywhere near a skateboard, so this is all about the way they look, well and feel, because what's comfier?!
 Somehow, shoes that were once the preserve of teenage boys with an attitude problem, have replaced the once ubiquitous ballet pump as the lazy girls everyday shoe of choice and so it seemed only right that we pick the ones without laces.
-Skate On

 Clockwise from top: